 Then, we must consider iterative development within the control loop paradigm and identify the rationales supporting the definition of invariants and exit condition, of which:

-- Scope: the same activity is repeated until a given set of specifications (invariant) is satisfied (exit).
+- Scope: a set of different activities are repeated until their outcome meet a given set of specifications (invariant).

 At the least, the demarcation lines of development work units should match the principles used to organize system components, which means that iterative loops should not cross organizational units (stakeholder) or functional domain.
-Based upon an uncontroversial organization (requirements, development, deployment, architecture and quality) and the associated milestones, one can distinguish between basic iteration patterns.
+Based upon a basic definition of tasks (requirements, development, deployment, architecture and quality) and the associated milestones, archetypes iteration patterns can be discussed.

 Global iterations repeat the full development cycle, hence combining the authority of different organizational units, eg requirements, development, deployment.